 Please note: previous kayaking experience is recommended for anyone considering this trip.
 The kayaking itinerary is very much dependent on weather conditions and the overall spirit and capability of the group, with the option sometimes to hike in place of kayaking.

 Please note that this itinerary is a brief overview of the trip and is subject to change depending on weather and other conditions.

 You will meet your guide at 5pm on the evening before departure at cafe Bræðraborg for a briefing, where you will also meet your fellow group members, have a Q&A session and go over final preparations.
 This shouldn’t take longer than an hour.
 If you’re unable to attend, then just let us know via email and we’ll make sure that you have all the information you’ll need.

-You will then drop off your gear at the old doctor’s house before getting straight to the paddling.
-You will paddle out of the fjord along the coast to the lighthouse at Slétta.
+You will meet again at thebase in Mávagarður C at 8am for last minute checks before departing from the harbour in Ísafjörður on the passenger ferry Bjarmi at 8am.
+You will be heading for Hesteyri, which was the biggest settlement in Hornstrandir Nature Reserve.
+After dropping off your gear at the old doctor’s house, you will get straight to the paddling.
+You wll paddle out of the fjord along the coast to the lighthouse at Slétta.
 This is a short paddle aimed at getting to know your kayak and blow away any paddling cobwebs you may have before the longer days to come!
 You will enjoy a nice dinner at the old doctor’s house before getting some good sleep ready for the day ahead.